 Congress MLA alleges Vasundhara Raje link to horse-trading agent

-Jaipur, July 19: Congress MLA Rajendra Guda on Sunday alleged that Sanjay Jain, who is among the accused in the ongoing investigation into horse-trading in Rajasthan, had asked him to meet former state Chief Minister Vasundhara Raje.
+Jaipur, July 19: Congress MLA Rajendra Guda on Sunday alleged that Sanjay Jain, who is among the accused in the ongoing investigation into horse-trading in Rajasthan, had contacted him about eight months ago to ask him to meet former Chief Minister Vasundhara Raje.

 "Sanjay Jain (arrested by SOG, Rajasthan Police) had come to me eight months back.
 He had asked me to meet Vasundhara ji and others.
 There are other agents like him but they didn't succeed in their attempts.
 Sanjay Jain had been active for a long time.
 At that time Jain was asking me to join the BJP," the Congress MLA told ANI.